agabor/docs/_includes/rest/objects.md

 ## Data Types

 So far we have only used values that can be encoded with standard JSON.
-The Parse mobile client libraries also support dates, geolocations, and relational data.
+The MSG mobile client libraries also support dates, geolocations, and relational data.
 In the REST API, these values are encoded as JSON hashes with the `__type` field set to indicate their type, so you can read or write these fields if you use the correct encoding.
 Overall, the following types are allowed for each field in your object:

 * String
 * Number